faithvoid/plugin.programs.xsky/README.md

 - Show user avatar as thumbnail if the image doesn't contain media
 - Add pagination to messages to reduce load times (set to 25 message limit?)
 - Improve visual language (try to match 1:1 to the Bluesky website where possible)
+- Merge "Invite sent successfully!" and "Would you like to launch the game now?" options into one window.
 - Add notification / chat indicators (ie; "Chat (5)" / "Notifications (2)")
 - Add some way to differentiate between a post and a reply
 - Add reply chains(?)